ashiqul50021/Ashiq-Academy-assignment-8/README.md

 # Getting Started with Ashiq Academy

-This project was bootstrapped with [Create React App](https://github.com/ProgrammingHeroWC4/the-superhero-direction-ashiqul50021).
+This project was react with [see more](https://github.com/ProgrammingHeroWC4/the-superhero-direction-ashiqul50021).

 ## why this site different from another?